amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

 Get metadata regarding an {AMLStatus}.
-Anyone can call this to fetch metadata (`timestamp` and `fee`) regarding an {AMLStatus} of any address of any Client: we don't consider this information to be secret, and its possible that the Client is consisting of multiple smart contracts.
+Anyone can call this to fetch metadata (`timestamp` and `fee`) regarding an {AMLStatus} of any address of any Client: we don't consider this information to be secret, and it's possible that the Client is consisting of multiple smart contracts.

 ### `getAMLStatusMetadata(string target) → uint256 timestamp, uint256 fee` (external)

-Like {getAMLStatusMetadata} above, but presuming `client` to be the caller.
+Like {getAMLStatusMetadata} above, but presuming the `client` to be the caller.